 Jared called it his “biggest stock winner ever.”

-He bought 49,700 shares and sold one third for profits.
+He bought 49,700 shares and sold one-third for profits.
 The remaining 33,000 shares are worth over half a million dollars today!

 He says with a daughter in college, “her tuition feels like a drop in the bucket now.”

-I even got a note from one of my followers Timothy who became a millionaire from this one recommendation.
+I even got a note from one of my followers, Timothy, who became a millionaire from this one recommendation.

 He started investing with about $20K when the stock was at $0.88.
-His account now stands at over one million dollars!
+His account now stands at over $1 million!

+All of these amazing gains happened in just three years!

-Now, my goal is to help you have your own life-changing moment with OpenAI.
+And today, my goal is to help you have your own life-changing moment with OpenAI.

 But you must act quickly.